rustinphares/pdf2htmlEXwiki/Command-line.md

                   Specify a ratio greater than 1 would resolve this issue, however it might freeze some browsers.

-                  For some versions of Firefox, however, there will be a problem when the font size is too large, in which case a smaller value should be  speci‐ fied here.
+                  For some versions of Firefox, however, there will be a problem when the font size is too large, in which case a smaller value should be  specified here.

            --space-as-offset <0|1> (Default: 0)